armenio/zf3-cake-orm/README.md

 # zf3-cake-orm
-The Cake ORM Module for Zend Framework 3
+Cake ORM Module for Zend Framework

 ## How to install